 Monarchs, wars and expansion

-We ascertain through Os Lusíadas Portugal’s beginnings, that Portugal of today was created through a portion of land given to Henry of Burgundy, and Teresa (daughter of Afonso VI of Castile), both the parents of Afonso Henriques.
-Henriques later inherits this county after the death of his father, and war of succession with his mother who is supported by Castile.
-Henriques defeats his mother’s army becoming the King of Portugal.
-The County of Portugal grows through his reign, and the Reconquista, with Lisbon falling to the Portuguese in 1147 with the support of other European Kingdoms on route to the Second Crusade (canto 3, stanzas 57-60).
+We ascertain through Os Lusíadas Portugal’s beginnings, that the Portugal of today was created through a portion of land given to Henry of Burgundy, and Teresa (daughter of Afonso VI of Castile), both the parents of Afonso Henriques.
+Henriques later inherits this county after the death of his father, and war of succession takes place against his mother supported by Castile.
+Henriques defeats his mother’s army becoming King of Portugal, D. Afonso I. The county of Portugal grows through his reign, and the Reconquista, with Lisbon falling to the Portuguese in 1147 with the support of other European kingdoms on route to the Second Crusade (canto 3, stanzas 57-60).

-In a descriptive manner, although through poetry, Camões provides a further record of dynastic events.
-He notes, in the epic, a string of successions and attributes accredited to various monarchs following the death of Portugal’s first king, D. Henriques (canto 3, stanza 83).
-D. Sancho is crowned second King of Portugal (canto 3, stanza 85-6).
-D. Sancho death, and heir D. Afonso II becomes king, and then following his death, D. Sancho II, followed by D. Afonso III.
+Poetic but descriptive in his epic, Camões provides a further record of dynastic events; a string of successions and attributes accredited to various monarchs following the death of Portugal’s first king, D. Afonso I (canto 3, stanza 83).
+D. Sancho I is crowned second King of Portugal (canto 3, stanza 85-6).
+After D. Sancho I’s death, heir D. Afonso II becomes king, following his death D. Sancho II, followed by D. Afonso III.
 D. Afonso III captures the Algarve expelling all the Moors from the area (canto 3, stanza 95).
-The capturing of this region marks the final territory we know as of modern-day Portugal within the Iberian Peninsula.
+The capturing of this region marks the final territory known as of modern-day Portugal within the Iberian Peninsula.
 Camões’ poetry names and describes more monarchs.
 D. Dinis is crowned who developed Portuguese infrastructure and created Portugal’s first university in Coimbra (canto 3, stanzas 96-8).
 D. Afonso IV aided Castile against the Moors capturing Granada in 1492, ending the Reconquista.
-D. Fernando dies, leading to a succession crisis with Castile.
-D. João succeeds in the war with Castile, maintaining Portugal’s independence, his crowning is the first of a new dynasty, the House of Aviz (canto 4, stanza 2).
-Under D. Manuel, Portugal goes through a period of extensive expansion outside of the Iberian Peninsula.
-In the epic this period sees the Portuguese set out on their voyages of ‘discovery’ from Belém, Lisbon (canto 4, stanzas 85-7).
-In these voyages the Portuguese were first to inhabit Madeira (canto 5, stanza 5).
-Later on, in the voyages of Vasco da Gama, a man named Veloso narratives further a history of Portugal, a tale to keep the sailors on the ship awake.
-In this narrative, he mentions D. João’s epoch that involves England’s Philippa of Lancaster and her marriage into the Portuguese monarchy through this king (canto 6, stanza 47).
+The death of D. Fernando I, leads to a succession crisis against Castile with D. João being victorious in the conflict maintaining Portugal’s independence.
+His crowning (becoming D. João I) is the first of a new dynasty, the House of Aviz (canto 4, stanza 2).
+Under D. Manuel I, Portugal goes through a period of extensive expansion outside of the Iberian Peninsula.
+In the epic, this period of ‘discoveries’ tells of the Portuguese setting out on their voyages from Belém, Lisbon (canto 4, stanzas 85-7).
+In the earlier voyages, prior to D. Manuel I (from the Algarve region not Lisbon, which was later), the Portuguese were the first to inhabit Madeira (canto 5, stanza 5).
+In the main narrative that the epic follows of Vasco da Gama’s voyage to India, a man named Veloso tells further a history of Portugal to keep the sailors onboard the ship awake.
+In this narrative, he mentions the epoch of D. João I (returning the reader to the start of the House of Aviz) which involves England’s Philippa of Lancaster and her marriage to this king (canto 6, stanza 47).